Tips Cyber-Savvy Travelers Know

 Also, before you go, don’t forget to give your bank a call and let them know your travel plans so that if you use your card while traveling, your bank will know to expect charges from your destination.

 No matter where you travel next, protecting your personal information during a trip is just as important as packing your toothbrush or sunscreen.
-Find your weak spots and determine what reasonable steps you can take to secure your identity.
+Find your weak spots and determine what reasonable steps you can take to protect your data and keep your identity safe.

 About the Author: Alex Cummings is the Information Security Awareness Program Manager for SouthState, overseeing information security training and communication.
 He’s been with the bank for 4 years.
 He studied computer information systems at the University of South Carolina, where he started the Cyber Security Club and was recognized in several regional and national competitions.